This page is sponsored by:

 biography

 LEFT: Boxing shot of Tom Neal.
-CENTER: Late 1930s MGM publicity photos.
+CENTER A: Late 1930s MGM publicity photo.
 Here, Neal resembles a young Clark Gable.
-RIGHT: Mid 1940s photo
+CENTER B: Mid 1940s photo.
+RIGHT: Beefcake photo from the late 1930s

-The Franchot Tone-Barbara Payton-Tom Neal triangle made headlines in 1951 and effectively killed the film careers of all three principals
+LEFT: The Franchot Tone-Barbara Payton-Tom Neal triangle made headlines in 1951 and effectively killed the film careers of all three principals.
+RIGHT: Neal with Payton in late 1951

 the films of tom neal